 Please note that the Observatory is only open for tours and not for general visits.
 Tours are conducted at night and are not suitable for wheelchairs due to narrow entrances and staircases.

 Observatory tours will not be cancelled due to overcast or inclement weather conditions.
 Your guide will conduct an informative tour although the use of telescopes for observation in these conditions will not occur.
-Please provide at least 24 hours notice if you wish to cancel your booking.
+Please see our Terms and conditions for our cancellation policy..

 The Astronomical Society of Victoria is a volunteer organisation for astronomy enthusiasts.